richardhoehn/mtsu.csci.7850/README.md

 # CSCI 7850 - Deep Learning
-CSCI 7850 - Deep Learning class at MTSU in teh Fall of 2023.
+CSCI 7850 - Deep Learning class at MTSU in the Fall of 2023.

 This repo will serve for the labs being worked on in this class.